Canberra Remedial Massage (Ainslie, ACT)

 • Ntoumas, I., Karatzaferi, C., & Christoforos, D. (2025).
 The impact of relaxation massage prior to bedtime on sleep quality and quantity in people with symptoms of chronic insomnia: A home-based sleep study.
 Healthcare, 13(2), 180. https://doi.org/10.3390/healthcare13020180

 • Giannaki, F., Papanikolaou, F., Dardiotis, E., Lavdas, E., & Sakkas, G. K. (2025).
-Massage positively influences daytime brain activity and reduces daytime napping latency in poor sleepers: A randomized trial.
+Massage positively influences daytime brain activity and reduces daytime napping latency in poor sleepers: A randomised trial.
 BMC Complementary Medicine & Therapies, 25, 290. https://doi.org/10.1186/s12906-025-05022-6

 Professional Evidence Summaries (Contextual Sources)